GMT 0

 Goalkeeper is the hardest position in soccer

-The goalkeeper needs to possess outstanding strength, agility and instant reflexes to deal with dangerous shots from opponents.
-Not only that, in the modern football era, they must also have good foot techniques to participate in deploying the ball and launching attack situations.
+A goalkeeper needs to possess outstanding strength, agility, and instant reflexes to deal with dangerous shots from opponents.
+Not only that but in the modern football era, goalkeepers must also have good footwork techniques to participate in ball distribution and launching attacking situations.

-While in the past, choosing a goalkeeper was mainly based on blocking ability, today, teams look for players who are stable, have the ability to distribute the ball and even have dribbling skills.
+While in the past, choosing a goalkeeper was mainly based on blocking ability, today teams look for consistent players, who have ball distribution skills and even possess dribbling abilities.

-The pressure on the goalkeeper’s shoulders comes not only from preventing the opponent’s scoring opportunities, but also from having to do everything correctly and without mistakes.
-A small mistake by the goalkeeper can lead to big consequences for the team.
+The pressure on a goalkeeper comes not only from preventing scoring opportunities but also from the need to perform every action correctly and without mistakes.
+A small mistake by the goalkeeper can lead to significant consequences for the team.

 2. Striker

-Although from the outside it seems like the role of striker is an easy job, the reality is quite different.
-The striker is always the one who stands out on the field, receiving everyone’s attention when he scores a goal.
-However, this is only a small part of their mission.
-The striker has the heaviest responsibility of scoring goals for his team.
-Scoring goals is not just a skill, but an art that requires a deep understanding of the game and the ability to be confident.
+Although the role of a striker may seem easy from the outside, the reality is quite different.
+The striker always stands out on the field, attracting attention when scoring a goal.
+However, this is only a small part of their overall mission.
+The striker bears the greatest responsibility of scoring goals for his team.
+Scoring goals is not just a skill but an art that requires a deep understanding of the game and the confidence to execute effectively.

 Striker is one of the hardest positions to play in soccer